trinsic-id/v2-sdk/docs/learn/migrate.md

 # Migration Guidelines

 This document describes the concepts and steps needed to migrate your platform from Trinsic's existing technology to our next-gen identity infrastructure, also known as Ecosystems.
-If you have an existing integration with our existing platform based on Hyperledger Aries and would like to move to the new platform, this guide is for you.
+If you have an existing integration with our platform based on Hyperledger Aries and would like to move to the new platform, this guide is for you.
 Please [reach out to us](/support) or ask any questions in our [Slack Community](https://join.slack.com/t/trinsiccommunity/shared_invite/zt-pcsdy7kn-h4vtdPEpqQUlmirU8FFzSQ) channels.

-## Why move to Ecosystems?

-Describe reasons here why
+## Motivations for new platform

+> TODO

+- Use of open standards and protocols
+- More performant crypto suites
+- Scalability issues
+- Custodial wallets
+- Ledger costs

+## Who should consider migration?

+> TODO

+- Teams looking to manage their ecosystem
+- Need support for governance
+- Looking to use open standards
+- Want to reduce ledger fees
+- Looking to provide custom wallet experience

 ## Concepts Comparison